erisonliang/arrayio/README.md

 * For structures such as vertex formats, versioning is an issue (but it's an issue with the BinaryReader method, too).
 Make sure the data is written in the same format it's read in.
 * It doesn't work with arrays which have [non-default lower and upper bounds](https://msdn.microsoft.com/en-us/library/system.array.getlowerbound(v=vs.110).aspx).
 If you don't know what this is, don't worry about it.
 * It doesn't work for `stackalloc`ed arrays.
-* It's very untested and completely not ready for production use.
-Ultimately, the plan is to use this in a Unity game I'm writing, so I'll test it quite a bit more on Mono over time.
+* **It's very untested and completely not ready for production use.** Ultimately, the plan is to use this in a Unity game I'm writing, so I'll test it quite a bit more on Mono over time.
 At this point, however, it's mostly just an example of how something like this could work and not a production-quality library.
 Use at your own risk.

 ### How does it work?

 The basic idea is that we want to read or write the data as a byte[] since writing large amounts of data in bulk is very fast.
 To do this, we need to be able to trick the runtime into thinking the data is in a different format than it is.
-It turns out that in the .NET CLR arrays are laid out on the heap like this:
+It turns out that in the .NET CLR arrays get laid out on the heap like this:

 ![array-layout-clr.png](/array-layout-clr.png)